ReDI-School/ux_ui_bootcamp/projects/01_user_research/2_milestone.md

 - Transcribe interviews accurately and organise your data systematically.
 You can use video transcriptors or audio transcriptors available for free online.
 - Look for patterns and recurring themes to gain deeper insights into user behaviours and needs.

+### Task:
+- Create a detailed interview script.
+- Get all the necessary consent forms.
+- Set the tools you are going to use (Zoom / Google Meet / Calendar / Otter.ai or the tool of your choice)
+- Conduct the interview with the recruited participants.
+- Analyse the responses using thematic analysis.

 ### Deliverables:

 - 3-5 User Interviews, transcribed and coded